FreeRTOS/backoffAlgorithm/README.md

 /* The base back-off delay (in milliseconds) for retry configuration in the example. */
 #define RETRY_BACKOFF_BASE_MS         ( 500U )

-/**
- * A random number generator to provide to the backoffAlgorithm
- * library.
- *
- * This function is used in the exponential backoff with jitter algorithm
- * to calculate the backoff value for the next retry attempt.
- *
- * It is recommended to either use a True Random Number Generator (TRNG) for
- * calculation of unique back-off values in devices so that collision between
- * devices attempting retries at the same intervals can be avoided.
- *
- * For the simplicity of the code example, this function is a pseudo
- * random number generator.
- *
- * @return The generated random number.
-This example function ALWAYS succeeds
- * in generating a random number.
- */
-static int32_t pseudoRng()
-{
-    return( rand() % ( INT32_MAX ) );
-}

 int main()
 {